Second Battle of Champagne: Analysis

 French methods and equipment were insufficient for the demands of trench warfare and a lull followed as the French rested the survivors of the offensive, replaced losses and accumulated more equipment and ammunition.
 French artillery had been unable to destroy the German artillery, often situated on reverse slopes of the Champagne hills.
 Some French regiments attacked with bands playing and their regimental flags waving.
 On 22 October, Joffre claimed that the autumn offensive had resulted in important tactical gains, inflicted many casualties and achieved a moral superiority over the Germans and that only a lack of artillery had led to the failure to achieve the strategic objectives of the offensive.
 To keep as many German troops as possible away from the Eastern Front, offensive operations must continue but troops in the front line were to be kept to the minimum over the winter and a new strategy was to be formulated.

-The theoretical bases of the French offensives of 1915 had been collected in But et conditions d'une action offensive d'ensemble (Purpose and Conditions of All Offensive Action, 16 April 1915) and its derivative, Note 5779, which were compiled from analyses of reports received from the front since 1914.
+The theoretical bases of the French offensives of 1915 had been collected in But et conditions d'une action offensive d'ensemble (Purpose and Conditions of Mass Offensive Action, 16 April 1915) and its derivative, Note 5779, which were compiled from analyses of reports received from the front since 1914.
 The document contained instructions on infiltration tactics, rolling barrages and poison gas, which were to be used systematically in continuous battles to create rupture.
-Continuous battle was to be conducted by step-by-step advances, through successive German defensive positions.
+Continuous battle was to be conducted by step-by-step advances through successive German defensive positions.
 Methodical attacks were to be made each time and would inexorably consume German infantry reserves.
 The German defences would eventually collapse and make a breakthrough attack feasible.
-The slower, more deliberate methods, would conserve French infantry as they battered through the deeper defences built by the Germans since 1914.
+The slower, deliberate methods would conserve French infantry as they battered through the deeper defences built by the Germans since 1914.